russhustle/leetpattern/docs/graph/graph_flood_fill.md

 # Graph - Flood Fill

-!!! note
-    **Flood Fill** is essentially a graph traversal algorithm (like BFS or DFS) applied to matrices (2D grids).
+- **Flood Fill** is essentially a graph traversal algorithm (like BFS or DFS) applied to matrices (2D grids).
   It checks adjacent cells (up, down, left, right) of a starting point to determine whether they belong to the same region.
   Typically, it involves modifying or marking the cells that belong to the same connected component.

 ## LeetCode Problems